armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-36.md

 ### Fixes

-* FIxed an issue that made initial agent registration took minutes to complete when using more than one redis node.
+* Fixed an issue where initial Agent registration took longer than expected when using more than one Redis node.